Current PRP Residents

 Geramita MA, Burton SD, Urban NN.
 Distinct lateral inhibitory circuits drive parallel processing of sensory information in the mammalian olfactory bulb. eLife.
 2016;5.
 PMID: 27351103

 Aaron Jenkins, MD joined the PRP in 2017 under the mentorship of David Volk, MD, PhD.
 His current project focuses on the molecular characterization of cortical microglia in post-mortem tissue from individuals diagnosed with schizophrenia.
-He is a CAP fellow and has particularly enjoyed working in the Child and Adolescent Bipolar Spectrum Services clinic.
+He is a Child and Adolescent Psychiatry fellow and has particularly enjoyed working in the Child and Adolescent Bipolar Spectrum Services clinic.
 He looks forward to continuing to broaden his clinical experiences while continuing to think of how to best bridge these with his interests in basic neuroscience.

 Jenkins AK, Paterson C, Wang Y, Hyde TM, Kleinman JE, Law AJ.
 Neurexin 1 (NRXN1) splice isoform expression during human neocortical development and aging.
 Mol Psychiatry, 21(5):701-6. doi: 10.1038/mp.2015.107.